richardschoen/QshOni/README.md

 # QSHEXECSRC command parms

-**Overview** - This CL command can be used to run a QSH/PASE command shall script from a classic source physical file member and log the results appropriately.
+**Overview** - This CL command can be used to run a QSH/PASE command shell script from a classic source physical file member and log the results appropriately.

 The use case would be for an app where you want to store your QShell/PASE/Python/PHP/Etc. scripts as part of your library source and execute those scripts directly from a source physical file.